 Auto-Increment Column

-In Doris, the auto increment column is a feature that automatically generates a unique numeric value, commonly used to create unique identifiers for each row of data, such as primary keys.
-Each time a new record is inserted, the auto increment column automatically assigns an incrementing value, eliminating the need for manually specifying the number.
-By using Doris's auto increment column, data uniqueness and consistency are ensured, simplifying the data insertion process, reducing human error, and improving data management efficiency.
-This makes the auto increment column an ideal choice for scenarios requiring unique identifiers, such as user IDs and more.
+In Doris, an auto-increment column (Auto Increment Column) is a feature that automatically generates unique numeric values.
+It is commonly used to produce a unique identifier for each row, such as a primary key.
+Whenever a new record is inserted, the auto-increment column is automatically assigned an incrementing value, eliminating the tedious task of specifying numbers manually.
+Using a Doris auto-increment column ensures data uniqueness and consistency, simplifies the data insertion process, reduces human error, and improves the efficiency of data management.
+This makes the auto-increment column an ideal choice for scenarios that require unique identifiers, such as user IDs.

-For tables with an auto-increment column, Doris processes data writes as follows:
+For a table with an auto-increment column, Doris handles data writes as follows:

-User-provided non-null values can disrupt the uniqueness of the auto-increment column.
+A non-null value provided by the user may break the uniqueness of the auto-increment column.

 Uniqueness

-• User-Provided Values: Doris does not validate or enforce uniqueness for values specified by users in the auto-increment column.
-This may result in duplicate entries.
+- User-provided values: Doris does not validate or enforce the uniqueness of values that the user specifies in an auto-increment column, which may lead to duplicate entries.

 Density

-• Potential Gaps: Gaps may appear due to performance optimizations.
-Each backend node (BE) pre-allocates a block of unique values for efficiency, and these blocks do not overlap between nodes.
+- Potential gaps: Gaps may appear due to performance optimizations.
+Each backend node (BE) pre-allocates a block of unique values for efficiency, and the blocks across nodes do not overlap.

-• Non-Chronological Values: Doris does not guarantee that values generated in later writes are larger than those from earlier writes.
+- Non-chronological values: Doris does not guarantee that values generated by later writes are greater than those generated by earlier writes.

 Auto-increment values cannot be used to infer the chronological order of writes.